AaronFR/Thinker/README.md

    and this is the best it can do, this is a huge improvement in value.
   - **Blueprint**: Certain workflows should follow outlined blueprints created on the spot, guiding the construction of documents, ensuring internal consistency and coherence.
+- **Programmes**: schedules and programs written on the fly for use by the user, customisable code base.
 - **n-shot prompting**: Give the AI models examples of how it should answer roughly similar tasks.
 - **Parallel Processing**: Implement parallel processing to handle multiple tasks simultaneously, improving performance and reducing task completion time.
-- **API Integrations**: Integrate additional AI models for improved capability and accuracy, along with the ability to search resources like Wikipedia and the web.
+- **API Integrations**: Integrate additional AI models to leverage the most appropriate based on context